 You’re sitting on the toilet, scrolling through Instagram.
 Captioned pictures fly by giving you this week’s latest social news.
-An old college roommate is clubbing in Prague… your sister baked a notably delicious banana bread… some model drank a marg at the beach… You look down, now at yourself, inspecting your stomach as it rolls upon itself, as stomachs naturally do.
+An old college roommate is clubbing in Prague; your sister baked a notably delicious banana bread; some model drank a marg at the beach, etc. You look down, now at yourself, inspecting your stomach as it rolls upon itself, as stomachs naturally do.
 It may not be fair, but sometimes we compare our least attractive moments to the Photoshopped, air-brushed, on-brand images others present us with.

 One’s body image can be a source of anxiety, depression, or exhaustion for pretty much anyone who owns a mirror.
-Whether you’re young, old, female, male, trans, gay, thin, redheaded – it doesn’t matter, having a negative body image can impact your entire life.
+Regardless of what you look like, having a negative body image can impact your entire life.

-Disclaimer: No, I’m not going to tell you I have the magic solution to “bad” body image, or that it’s possible to fend off negative thoughts 100% of the time.
+No, I don’t have the magic solution to poor self-image, and it’s not possible to fend off negative thoughts 100% of the time.
 What I do hope is that this article will help you to be realistic and honest with yourself, and help you to feel empowered in your amazing body.
-I promise it will be well worth the effort and positivity!
+I promise that achieving better body image will be well worth the effort!

 How do you do this?
-Relish in the good moments.
-Make this a habit.
-When you’re feeling down, recognize it and tell yourself that this feeling won’t last forever –tomorrow is a new day.
+Relish the good moments.
+And, when you’re feeling down, recognize it and tell yourself that this feeling won’t last forever.
+Tomorrow is a new day.

-Setting personal goals (small and large), holding yourself accountable to those goals, and working actively to achieve them will also make you feel proud of yourself and lead to better body image.
+Setting personal goals both small and large, holding yourself accountable to those goals, and working actively to achieve them will also make you feel proud of yourself and lead to improved body image.
 If you don’t believe me, go ahead and try to prove me wrong 😉 Start by making a list of goals that make you feel proud of yourself.

 - Spend a minimum of 30 minutes outside every day.

-- Chew slower and appreciate the taste of food while you’re eating it.
+- Appreciate the taste of food while you’re eating it.

 - Eat lunch without looking at a screen.